The University of Texas at Dallas

 The purpose of Pi Alpha Alpha is to encourage and recognize outstanding scholarship and accomplishment in public affairs and administration.
 Its objectives, such as fostering integrity, professionalism and effective performance, promote the advancement of quality in the education and practice of the art and science of public affairs and administration.

-Advisor: John McCaskill
+Advisor: Dr. John McCaskill Jr.

 Email: john.mccaskill@utdallas.edu